gerarddiaz01/Alarm_clock/README.md

-# Youtube Alarm Clock Project
+# Youtube Alarm Clock ⏰

 This project offers two practical implementations of a customizable alarm clock in Python:
   - Terminal version: Lightweight, functional, and runs in any terminal.